quanqinle/quanqinle.github.io/source/_posts/en/2021-03-17-file-templates-in-IDEA.md

 Let's look at the effect of the final implementation first, that is, the initial requirement

-1. On the root directory of the package, right click ——> `New` ——> select the new template,
+1. On the root directory of the package, right click -> `New` -> select the new template,
    ![right click](/images/in-post/file-templates-in-IDEA/right-click-new-entity.webp)
 2. Enter the `entity name`, such as `User`, with its first letter in uppercase
    ![input entity](/images/in-post/file-templates-in-IDEA/input-entity.webp)
-3. Get the following new files:
+3. Generate the following new files:
    + entity/po : `User.java`
    + dao : `UserRepository.java`
    + service : `UserService.java`